huggingface/local-gemma/README.md

 to just the largest layer in the model!

 > [!IMPORTANT]
-> There is a new "speed" preset for running `local-gemma` on CUDA GPUs.
-> It makes use of torch compile for up to 6x faster generation ⚡️
+> There is a new "speed" preset for running `local-gemma` on CUDA ⚡️ It makes use of torch compile for up to 6x faster generation.
 > Set `--preset="speed"` when using the CLI, or pass `preset="speed"` to `from_pretrained` when using the Python API

 ## Installation